FAQ

 Can I describe research data from an active project with SND?

 Yes.
-You are welcome to describe active and ongoing research in the SND catalogue to make it visible.
+You are welcome to describe ongoing research in the SND catalogue to make it visible.
 If you want to share the data via SND and receive a DOI (persistent identifier) for the data, there have to be saved versions of the data.
-A dataset that has received a DOI cannot be changed; but you can share new and updated versions of a dataset, generating a new DOI for each dataset and version.
+A dataset that has received a DOI cannot be changed; but you can share new and updated versions of a dataset, generating a new DOI for each new dataset and version.

 A principal investigator who is no longer active due to retirement or death can still be the principal investigator of the study.
-If that principal investigator was also the contact person for the data, you need to appoint a new contact the data.
+If that principal investigator was also the contact person for the data, you need to appoint a new contact for the data.

-Yes, the owner of the entry/data description can always request to have their described and uploaded data back from SND, and to have the entry de-published.
+Yes, the owner of the catalogue entry/data description can always request to have their described and uploaded data back from SND, and to have the entry de-published.

 How are research data that are made accessible with SND reused?